davidsunuwar007/DOS-attack-simulation-and-Wireshark-analysis/README.md

   ```
   ifconfig
   ```
-As we can see the Attackers IP address is ``xxxxxxxxxxxxxx`` and the Victims IP address is ``xxxxxxxxx``, we can note it somewhere.
+As we can see the Attacker's IP address is ``192.168.191.6`` and the Victim's IP address is ``192.168.191.5``, we can note it somewhere.
 We need it in further steps.
   > We see the IP address for Victim has changed.
 This is because we changed our Network adapter.

 - Now, let's ping each other to see if the connection has been established.
 The command is given below.